rhodes351/starter-hugo-academic/content/_index.md

      image:
        filename: image2.jpg
      text: |-
-       My research asks how power and policy shapes economic inequality.
-One strand of research focuses on labor markets and the returns to worker power.
-Another
-       strand examines the institutional and relational sources of credit market inequalities.
-My research has been published in the American Sociological Review, Social Forces, Social Problems, and Nature Human Behaviour, among other outlets.
+       My research asks how social policies and institutions shape economic inequality, with a focus on labor markets and credit, wealth, and debt.
+My research has been published in American Sociological Review, Social Forces, Social Problems, and Nature Human Behaviour.

   - block: collection
     id: research